Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

     - Default
 - Change default to have a dark grey color

+- Input fields should be white, in settings and also on mainwindow
+    - or only in settings, and on main window make border bold as indicator

 ## **Bugs**
 - Figure out how to prevent FLP from exporting pattern instead of full song